SystemsApproach/private5g/intro.rst

     aggregation points over the Internet.

-As illustrated in :numref:`Figure %s <fig-global>`, access networks are physically anchored at thousands of aggregation points-of-presence within close proximity to end users, each of which serves anywhere from 1,000-100,000 subscribers, depending on population density.
+As illustrated in :numref:`Figure %s <fig-global>`, access networks are physically anchored at thousands of aggregation points of presence within close proximity to end users, each of which serves anywhere from 1,000-100,000 subscribers, depending on population density.
 In practice, the physical deployment of these “edge” locations vary from